nhscc/problem-statements/2019/bdpa-elections-part-1.md

    rank-1).
 5. Return to step 1 and repeat the process until only one choice remains or a choice gets more than 50% of the votes.

-> Warning: When displaying the results of an election, **you must protect the identities of your voters**!
-Do not reveal who voted for which options in the UI, just show aggregate results.

 For example, suppose an administrator created an election titled _What should we eat after the competition_?
 The administrator adds three choices to vote for: